driessene/acoustic_camera/readme.md

 - matrix - np.array: The resulting steering matrix

 ## Estimator
 A base class for all estimators.
-Do not use directly
+Do not use directly ad this is an abstract base class.
+All DoA estimators require the properties of this class in addition to their own properties.

 ### Properties
 - steering_matrix - SteeringMatrix: The main steering matrix to use in the algorithm.
 All subclasses have a steering matrix.